 When I was a kid and we were living in Palmira, Colombia, my mom always went out grocery shopping every Saturday morning and one of the things she always bought was Colombian queso fresco that was sold fresh at the marketplace.
 I loved going with her only because the man who sold this cheese always gave us a thin slice for us to try before buying it and I would happily grab it from him because it was delicious.
 He would then wrap the cheese with banana leaves, the same ones we use to make Colombian tamales, and when we would get home the cheese tasted even better because of the delicious aroma the leaves gave it.

 Colombian fresh cheese is similar, and in my opinion, practically the same as Mexican queso fresco.
 It’s a very easy cheese to make since all you have to do is add some type of acid to the milk for it to curdle, then you strain it and that’s it.
 The whey that comes out can also be used for making fruit smoothies or even soups because it’s packed with protein which is easier for the body to absorb, this makes it perfect for building muscle and losing weight.

 I hope you enjoy this wonderful recipe, not only with Colombian arepas which is the way we serve it often in Colombia, but also to make our Colombian buñuelos (cheese fritters) and pandebonos (cheese bread) which are also very popular in our country.

-4. Place the cheese in an airtight container and season it with salt to taste.
+- Place the cheese in an airtight container and season it with salt to taste.
 Cover the container and refrigerate overnight so that it comes out dry and firm.
-You can serve it with Colombian arepas or use it to make Colombian buñuelos (cheese fritters) or pandebonos (cheese bread).
-Store cheese for up to one week in the refrigerator.
+Store cheese in the refrigerator for up to one week.